 How to File a Special Education Complaint

-For TEA to conduct an investigation, you must write and sign your complaint.
+Special education complaints must be filed in writing and must be signed.
 The complaint must include the violations you believe have occurred and the facts to support the violations.
 A complaint form is available below in English and Spanish for your use.
 You do not have to use this form to file a complaint.
-You must hand deliver, mail, or fax the complaint to TEA.
-TEA cannot accept special education complaints by email.

 Submitting Your Special Education Complaint

-You must hand deliver, mail, or fax your complaint to:
+You must email, mail, or fax your complaint to:

 Texas Education Agency